OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-nodos-clientes.md

 - Using cloud services
 - With simplified tools like [eth-docker](https://eth-docker.net/) or [DAppNode](https://dappnode.io/)

-> ⚠️ You don’t need to run a node to use Ethereum — but you help the network tremendously if you do.
+> ⚠️ You don’t need to run a node to use Ethereum, but you help the network tremendously if you do.

 ---

 ## ✅ What’s next?

-Next, we’ll look at **block explorers** — tools that let users inspect Ethereum data such as transactions, addresses, and contracts.
+Now that you know how Ethereum nodes and clients work, let’s explore the **Ethereum networks**, including mainnet and testnets.

 ---